 Does the US recognise AstraZeneca?

-At the moment, the AstraZeneca vaccine has not been approved by the US Food and Drug Administration (FDA), after several attempts by the company to gain authorisation.
+At the moment, the AstraZeneca vaccine has not been approved for use in the United States by the FDA, after several attempts by the company to gain authorisation.
 Despite the lack of approval, the US government still ordered 300 million doses of the vaccine as part of $1 billion deal, which were then donated to other countries around the world.

 American vaccination efforts have been underway with the use of three other vaccines: Pfizer, Moderna, and Johnson & Johnson.
 AstraZeneca has applied for use a few times, including one application for use in emergency situations but was denied on each occasion.